EU Taxonomy screening

 Deliverables

-- Report per asset with classification and documentation trail
+- Per-asset report with classification and documentation trail

 - Portfolio-level compilation, ready for SFDR/CSRD reporting